microsoft/PackageUploader/README.md

 ## Q & A

-Question: Can I use the API directly? <br>
-Answer: You may and documentation will be written however there will be no support.
-Please reference the document and the wrapper source for call patterns.

 Question: Can I use one App name for multiple products? <br>
 Answer: In theory this should work, but currently it is not.
 We're working with the Partner Center Accounts Team to identify the issue.